News

 Some lies can be invented on the spot, such as lying about what you had for lunch.
 Other lies can be crafted and memorized, such as lying about a trip to the Bahamas you never had.

 The more significant the lie, the greater its toll on your mind and body.
-Lying demands that you remember the lie’s context, implications, end goal, who you said it to and when.
+Lying demands that you remember the lie’s context, implications, end goal, whom you said it to, and when.

 Lies that require spontaneous deception to substantiate a previous lie strongly activate the anterior cingulate gyrus (ACC).
 For example, if asked why you were late and you quickly invent a traffic jam story despite actually oversleeping, your ACC works hard.
 This part of the brain inhibits our natural inclination to tell the truth and requires extra cognitive energy to maintain the lie, ensuring it sounds believable and consistent with any follow-up questions.